Early one morning in March, I arrived at the end of a curvy gravel road, in front of a door in a hedge that says “this must be the place”.

 one, there will be drivers that speed through without a thought to the slicker street and lack of sight;

-and two, there will always be an end to the cloud that one suddenly drives through, like an edge, or a threshold.
-Meaning, you’re in a downpour one moment, and in clean air the next.
+and two, there will always be an end to the cloud that one suddenly drives through: an edge, a threshold.
+Meaning, you’re in a downpour one moment, and clean air the next.

 Knowing the edge is out there is the sweet spot that makes the whole downpour drive endurable, but it’s sometimes intense getting up to it.